mbaakza/DatabaseConnectivity/README.md

 ## Java

-## Populating the DB from an external file using
+## Connecting to and populating a DB from an external .txt file using:

 ## Prepared Statements, SQL, HashMap, ArrayList, Iterator, etc.